- About Us

 - Academic Programs

-Inflation Conversion Factors for years 1774 to estimated 2026, in dollars of recent years
+This site provides Inflation Conversion Factors for dollars of years 1774 to estimated 2028, based in dollars of recent years.

 Many people are unclear or misinformed about the composition of the national government budget.
 The best-known example is that nearly everyone vastly over-estimates foreign aid as percent of the national government budget.
 The following tables show the composition of national government spending as percent of the budget and percent of the national economy (gross domestic product, GDP).
 The following two items examine the composition of national government in specific years and also over time.
-Note: These have not been revised to reflect final 2015 data but the illustrations are useful even if the data are not current.
+Note: These have not been revised to reflect recent-year data but the illustrations should be useful even if the data are not current.

 All inflation conversion factors use year-to-year inflation, not December-to-December inflation.

-CAUTIONS: These use CPI year to year average data rather than December to December.
-As illustrated above.
+CAUTION: These use CPI year to year average data rather than December to December.

 Note also that these are calendar year CPI data.
-In the tables that use these data to calculate inflation-adjusted budget data, the difference between calendar year and federal budget year (October 1 to September 30 starting 1976, July 1 to June 30 in earlier years) will slightly affect the results.
-However, because these slight offsets are the same for all years, the effects probably are minimal.
+In the tables that use these data to calculate inflation-adjusted budget data, the difference between calendar year and federal budget year (October 1 to September 30 starting budget year 1976, July 1 to June 30 in earlier budget years) will slightly affect the results.
+However, because these slight offsets are the same for all recent years, the effects probably will be minimal.

 However, these differences suggest that inflation-adjusted budget and economic data from other sources (for example, the Bureau of Economic Analysis) might not match these data directly.